f-edwards/intro_stats/index.md

 ## Assignments and grading

-Course grading is based in part on homework assignments (70%) and in part on a final project (30%).
+Course grading is based in part on homework assignments (50%) and in part on a final project we will develop incrementally through the semester (50%).

 ### Homeworks